shrinerb/shrine/README.md

 end
 ```

+If you want to extend Shrine functionality with custom behaviour, you can also
+[create your own plugin][creating plugin].

 ## Metadata

-Shrine automatically extracts available file metadata and saves them to the
+Shrine automatically extracts some basic file metadata and saves them to the
 `Shrine::UploadedFile`.
 You can access them through the `#metadata` hash or via
 metadata methods: